RonakRoy/RonakRoy.github.io/projects/index.md

 ---

 {% include card.html
+    title="2.671 Go Forth and Measure Project"
+    page_url="/projects/2671goforth"
+    image_path="/assets/images/projects/goforth_expdiag.png"
+    subheader="Sep 2021 — Dec 2021"
+    description="In 2.671: Measurement and Instrumentation, students conduct a term-long project known as the Go Forth and Measure Project, in which we use the measurement and analysis techniques learned in the class to investigate a question of our choosing.
+I constructed an experimental setup that constantly monitors soil moisture level and pumps water to maintain it."
+%}

+{% include card.html
     title="2.007 Competition Robot"
     page_url="/projects/2007robot"
     image_path="/assets/images/projects/2007robot.jpg"
     subheader="Feb 2021 — May 2021"
-    description="Every year, each student of 2.007: Design and Manufacturing I designs and fabricates a robot to compete in the class competition.This is my robot for the 2021 competition, Home Alone Together."
+    description="Every year, each student of 2.007: Design and Manufacturing I designs and fabricates a robot to compete in the class competition.
+This was my robot for the 2021 competition: \"Home Alone Together\"."
 %}

 {% include card.html